mlyk1234/Javascript-ERC721-Get-Owned-tokenId-Universal/README.md

 # Javascript-ERC721-Get-Owned-tokenId-Universal
-Etherscan API to get a latest owned tokenId
+Etherscan API to get a latest owned tokenId.
 A very handy code to fetch NFT Assets :)

 What to acknowledge: